daveho/t5740router/hdmod.md

 <div class="image">
 <a href="img/pic06_hd_mounted_rot.jpg"><img src="img/pic06_hd_mounted_rot_sm.jpg"></a>
 <div class="caption">Here's the mounted hard drive, seen from the "outside" of the panel (the side that is within the expansion chassis.)
-Hidden underneath are the nylon washers serving as spacers for the screws, to ensure that the bottom of the hard drive isn't making contact with the panel.
+Hidden underneath the hard drive are the nylon washers serving as spacers for the screws, to ensure that the bottom of the hard drive isn't making contact with the panel.
 Getting the screws in is a bit tricky: it helps to just <em>slightly</em> screw them all in before tightening.
 Once the screws and spacers are in place, the hard drive sits very securely.</div>
 </div>

 <div class="image">